 There’s nothing worse than pulling your pumpkin cheesecake out of the oven and finding a giant crack in the middle.
 Sometimes cracking does happen with cheesecakes, but there are measures you can take to avoid cracks.

-- Mix your cheesecake as little as possible once the eggs are added to avoid incorporating extra air into the batter.
+- Mix your cheesecake as little as possible after you add the eggs to avoid incorporating extra air into the batter.

 - Do not open the oven door while your cheesecake is baking.
 Large temperature fluctuations can cause cracking.